Creating uplifting, free and expressive abstract art that infuses a space with energy

 After years of soul-searching I discovered that it was a call back to art.
 The longer I tried to ignore it, the worse it got until eventually after a long period of burnout I decided to honour what my gut was trying to tell me.

-I made some changes in my life, studied everything I could to do with art…the foundations, abstraction, realism, colour theory and everything in between until I finally got to a place where I felt at home.
+I made some changes in my life and studied everything I could to do with art…the foundations, abstraction, realism, colour theory and everything in between until I finally got to a place where I felt at home.

-Every day that I moved closer to art, that emptiness inside started to disappear.
+Every day that I moved closer to art, that emptiness inside started to disappear and the more I was able to express myself fully.
 These days I get to make art every day and I feel deeply, truly happy.

 The fact I get to combine the two things I love, I am eternally grateful for.